-Sampling Location Type Monitoring Location Name Monitoring Location Description Influent INF-001 system is pres A point in the plant headworks where all waste tributary to the treatment system is present, preceding any phase of treatment and any plant recirculation or other side streams.
-Effluent EFF-001 A point following all treatment from the plant prior to commingling with other flows to the North Bayside System Unit (NBSU) shared use forcemain.
-This point may be before disinfection for toxicity tests.
-Effluent EFF-002 A point following all treatment, including dechlorination, at which all waste tributary to Discharge Point No. 002 is present but prior to discharge.
+Type of Sampling Location Monitoring Location Name Monitoring Location Description Influent INF-001 Any point in the treatment plant headworks at which all waste tributary to the treatment system is present and proceeding any phase of treatment.
+Effluent EFF-001 A point following all treatment where all waste tributary to Discharge Point Nos.
+001 and 002 is present, but prior to discharge.
+Effluent EFF-002 A point following all treatment but prior to discharge, where only effluent to be discharged to Discharge Point No. 002 is present.
+Receiving Water RSW-001 A point in South San Francisco Bay located at the Palo Alto Sailing Station